scientifichackers/react-pages/README.md

 Just run `react-pages project .` from your project directory!

 Projects not using `create-react-app` will probably work, but no guarantees can be made.

 ## Issues

 - It might not uninstall using pip.

   This is a side-effect of react-page's caching.<br>
-  As a temporary fix, Run `react-pages uncache` once, and then `pip uninstall react-pages` will work.
+  As a temporary fix, Run `react-pages clear-cache`, and then `pip uninstall react-pages` will work as expected.